The utilization rate formula - why is it so important?

 What does that mean for a software development company like yours?

 - Time & Materials - If your projects are mostly T&M, your goal should be achieving the highest possible utilization (unless you have a budget cap on the project).
-It directly translates into higher company revenues.
+It directly translates into higher company revenues and optimal billing rates, as well as better profit margin.

 - Fixed Price - If most of your projects are Fixed Price, you should focus on getting the number of hours that reflect your initial estimates.
-This is how you avoid wasting your budget and keeping the estimated margin.
+This is how you avoid wasting your budget and generating resource costs overhead.

 - A mix of the two - If you run both types of projects, you need to have a masterful grasp on utilization.
 Regardless of your project types, the utilization rate shows you how much time your people actually spend on work, and how much time goes into nothing.